tatsuz0u/FairFlag/README.md

 ## Background

-In some CN region iPhone environments, the Taiwan flag emoji can fail to render. `FairFlag` solves this by:
+On China-model iPhone and iPad devices, the Taiwan flag emoji may not render correctly.
+To keep behavior consistent for those cases, FairFlag uses a fixed rule for `TW`.

-- Rendering `TW` from an included ROC image asset.
+- On iOS and iPadOS, when the country code is `TW`, FairFlag always uses the bundled ROC image asset.
-- Keeping all other country codes on normal emoji-based rendering.
+- For all other country codes, FairFlag keeps normal emoji-based rendering.

 ## Features